SuperOfficeDocs/superoffice-docs/docs/en/document/learn/template-variables.md

 * In documents of file type .doc in Office 2003 and older, you must use angled brackets – &lt; &gt; – around variables instead of curly brackets – { } –.
 * The whole variable must be formatted using the same font and font size, and you must only use lowercase letters.
 However, if the **Use case-sensitive template variables** preference is enabled, the template variable can be formatted.
-* You can mix normal text and variables in the template document: For example, you can enter template variables that retrieve a company’s name and address, type in standard text for the body of the letter and enter the variable for our contact to conclude the letter.
+* You can mix normal text and variables in the template document: For example, you can enter template variables that retrieve a company's name and address, type in standard text for the body of the letter and enter the variable for our contact to conclude the letter.
 * You can also use fill characters in the template document (see below).
 * The date and time in template variables are controlled by the PC's system clock.